Urban-Meteorology-Reading/WRF-SUEWS/README.md

 8- `namelist.input` should also be modified to be consistent for WRF-SUEWS.
 See examples.

 9- The rest of steps, are similar to usual WRF runs (running WRF-SUEWS)

+# WPS process

+To generate the original `wrfinput` files (before processing them for WRF-SUEWS), you should follow [here](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/JAN00).
+After generating `wrfinput` and `wrfbdy`, you need to follow pre-processing instructions to modify the input file suitbale for WRF-SUEWS runs